The Great Aussie Roadtrip: East Coast Adventure

 Say hello to Hervey Bay

-Nestled between the hills and World Heritage-listed Fraser Island, Hervey Bay is a postcard perfect coastal town where all you need to worry about is where to lay out your beach towel.
+Nestled between the hills and World Heritage-listed K'gari (formerly Fraser Island), Hervey Bay is a postcard perfect coastal town where all you need to worry about is where to lay out your beach towel.
 Simply spend your days sunbaking, swimming and café hopping.
 If you’re travelling between July and October, you may even get the chance to spot migrating humpback whales as they cruise along the coast and splash about in the bay.

 Hit the gas for Gladstone